Taxonomy Builder Setup¶

 -

-L1 (Top Level): Parent categories representing broad topic areas.
+L1 (Top Level): Top-level (Parent) categories representing broad business areas.

 -

-L2 (Second Level): Child categories under L1 parents.
+L2 (Second Level): Child categories under L1, organizing products, services, or operational areas.

 -

-L3 (Third Level): Sub-child categories under L2 parents.
+L3 (Third Level): Sub-child categories under L2, capturing specific customer contact reasons.

 -